SQream/sqream_docs/getting_started/hardware_guide.rst

 SQreamDB recommends rackmount servers by server manufacturers Dell, Lenovo, HP, Cisco, Supermicro, IBM, and others.

-A typical SQreamDB cluster includes one or more nodes, consisting of
+A typical SQreamDB cluster includes one or more nodes, consisting of:

 * Two-socket enterprise processors, such as Intel® Xeon® Gold processors or the IBM® POWER9 processors, providing the high performance required for compute-bound database workloads.